KingPsychopath/PPAppsIPARepo/Twitter++/Readme.md

  - Updated Twitter++ to App Version: v7.47

-4/7/2019

- - Updated Twitter++ to App Version: v7.46

-3/31/2019

- - Updated Twitter++ to App Version: v7.45

-3/20/2019

- - Updated Twitter++ to App Version: v7.44.1

-3/8/2019

- - Updated Twitter++ to App Version: v7.43

 Credits:

-UnlimApps for making ppsideloader and the ++ tweak
+UnlimApps for making ppsideloader and the ++ tweaks.

-Me for making the tweak into an IPA
+Me for making the tweak into an IPA.